 |Face to face counselling:||Yes|

-Friday and Tuesday afternoons in Herne Bay.
+Friday afternoons and Saturday mornings in Herne Bay.

 Types of client